Fire safety and fire risk assessment

 - have a safe-smoking policy for employees or customers who want to smoke in a designated area near your premises (smoking in enclosed spaces is banned) - see workplace smoking policy.

 Once you have reduced the fire risk as far as is practical, you should assess any remaining risks that can't be removed and manage these with appropriate fire safety measures.

-Step 4: record, plan and train for fire
+Step 4: Record, plan and train for fire

-- prepare an emergency plan in the event of a fire breaking out
+- prepare an emergency plan in the event of a fire breaking out on your property

-- provide fire safety training
+- provide fire safety training to all your staff

-Step 5: review the fire assessment
+Step 5: Review the fire assessment

 You should keep the fire risk assessment under regular review and revise it where necessary, especially if any significant changes have been made to your business premises.
 See fire safety: record, review and revise.